algorand/go-algorand-doc/README.md

 To get started, refer to the [Node Setup Guide](https://github.com/algorand/go-algorand-doc/blob/master/Node%20Setup%20Guide.md).

-We are currently using a private Slack **#testnet** channel for TestNet support and discussions, but will also be monitoring this Github repo for issues and discussions.
-If you wish to participate in our Slack channel, please send us an email address (or more) and we'll invite them to our channel.
+We are using many different communication channels for discussing TestNet.
+Our official channel for TestNet support is https://community.algorand.com/.
+We will also be monitoring this Github repo for issues and discussions.

 Please contact us at testnet@algorand.com if you're not sure who to contact directly.